daniel-rmv/Robotersteuerungsoftware/README.md

 ## Features

 - Move the chassis (Mecanum wheel control)
+- Use LiDAR data to control the chassis
 - Control the robotic arm
 - Demo videos available on my YouTube https://www.youtube.com/@danielrmv
 ---